Spain to scrap mandatory outdoor masks from June 26

-BARCELONA, June 18 (Reuters) - Spain will lift a blanket obligation to wear masks outdoors from June 26, Prime Minister Pedro Sanchez said on Friday.
+BARCELONA (Reuters) -Spain will lift a blanket obligation to wear masks outdoors from June 26, Prime Minister Pedro Sanchez said on Friday.

 “This weekend will be the last one with masks in outdoor spaces because the next weekend we will no longer wear them,” Sanchez told an event in Barcelona.